Vahe1994/Deep-Vectorization-of-Technical-Drawings/README.md

 If you want to compare with us without running code you can download our results on full pipeline on test set for [pfp](https://drive.google.com/file/d/1FGm-JQsvOa5sbi_f_-MMl1XC5Z8JGe0F/view?usp=sharing) and for [abc](https://drive.google.com/file/d/1lR5lea3sY4Bhp9QL4MmmPs0kqZ5voPGu/view?usp=sharing) .

+<b> Q/A:</b> Why is in your results for abc, some vertical lines dashed.

+<b>Answer:</b> Frankly don't no. All metrics was calculated on this results.
+If you could find the mistake and correct it
+metrics would be better that we reported in the paper.
+The theory is that there is a problem in data augmentation where vertical lines are unlikly to appear in training of NN  or mayube some other mistake in code.
+If you can the problem and report it.
+We would be happy to correct that part of code.

 ## How to run